The 45 Best Historical Romance Novels That Will Steal Your Heart

 By Hannah Howell

-This novel centers around Eric Murray, who sets out to get his rightful inheritance after years of fighting with his family in the 15th-century Scottish Highlands.
+This novel centers on Eric Murray, who sets out to claim his rightful inheritance after years of conflict with his family in the 15th-century Scottish Highlands.
 On his journey, he meets Bethia Drummond, who is allied with those he wants to fight.
 Eric and Bethia can’t deny the passion they feel for each other, but can their bond survive their families’ feuding?

 the highland laird's bride, a historical romance novel